MicrosoftDocs/azure-devops-docs/docs/report/analytics/client-authentication-options.md

 - As part of good password management, these tokens automatically expire so you don't have to remember to change your password
 - Since PATs are a generated password, you won't use a common password as part of your AAC, which means a more limited surface area for attack
-- If you need to provide a diagnostic trace and forget to replace the value, you can simply revoke the credential thereby maintaining secure access to VSTS.
+- If you need to provide a diagnostic trace and forget to replace the value, you can simply revoke the credential thereby maintaining secure access to Azure DevOps Services.

-0. Log in to VSTS, open your user profile menu, and select  **Security**.
+0. Sign in to Azure DevOps Services, open your user profile menu, and select **Security**.

 	![User Profile, My Security menu option](../../_shared/_img/open-security.png)